Drwalin/ICon7/README.md

 ### Structure of certificate (Cert)

-- [2]  - certificate length (including
+- [2]  - certificate length (including this field and parent signature)
 - [32] - public key
 - [32] - parent public key (the same as public key for self signed)
-- [8]  - expiration date in format: number of days since 1900.01.01
+- [4]  - expiration date in format: number of days since 1900.01.01
-- [8]  - issue date in format: number of days since 1900.01.01
+- [4]  - issue date in format: number of days since 1900.01.01
 - [2]  - N - number of bytes in certificate owner name
-- [N]  - certificate owner name
 - [2]  - M - number of bytes in certificate owner url
+- [N]  - certificate owner name (NULL terminated)
-- [N]  - certificate owner url
+- [M]  - certificate owner url (NULL terminated)
 - [64] - certificate signature by certificate owner
 - [64] - certificate signature by parent